-This instant answer will show you how to import and use GIF images inside of your VideoScribe project.
+This article will show you how to use GIF images from the VideoScribe library and also how to import your own.

 This can be found by clicking on the add image icon on the toolbar (A).